-Under Senate fire, Wells Fargo CEO promises to make customers whole
+Senators push Wells Fargo CEO on pay clawbacks after bogus accounts

 "I accept full responsibility for all unethical sales practices," Stumpf said, adding later, "I apologize to all of the American people and our customers, and I will make it right."

-The revelations are a severe hit to Wells Fargo's reputation.
-During the financial crisis, the bank trumpeted being a conservative bank in contrast with its rivals.

-Of the $190 million in the settlement, only $5 million will directly compensate customers, many of whom might have only paid a small fee on unwanted accounts.

-But lawmakers said phony bank accounts might have hurt customer credit ratings, potentially increasing the cost of a mortgage or car loan.
-New credit card applications and consumer borrowing trends can weight on an individual's credit report.
+Lawmakers said the phony bank accounts might have hurt customer credit ratings, increased the cost of a mortgage or car loan.
+New credit card applications and consumer borrowing trends can weight on an individual's credit.

-Brown, the senior Democrat on the Senate panel, criticized the bank for exploiting customers and for its slow response in controlling the abuse.

-"I was stunned when I learned about the breadth and duration of this fraud," he said in his opening remarks.

-Wells Fargo has acknowledged bank employees "inappropriately opened" the customer accounts over five years, and that about 5,300 employees were fired in that time.
+Wells Fargo has acknowledged bank employees "inappropriately opened" the customer accounts and that about 5,300 employees were fired over five years.

-Former bank employees have said they were under intense pressure to add accounts for each bank customer.
+Former bank employees say they were under intense pressure to add accounts for each customer.

 Abuses were found as early as 2011, Stumpf said, but bank executives only realized the scale of the problem early last year.

-At that time, Stumpf said, bank executives came to recognize how a pattern of creating phony accounts could be used to boost unwarranted fees.
+At that time, Stumpf said, managers came to recognize how a pattern of creating phony accounts could be used to boost unwarranted fees.

 “It never dawned on us that there could be a cycle,” the CEO said.

-“It just sort of begs the issue of where was management,” Brown said.
+“It just sort of begs the issue of where was management,” said Senator Sherrod Brown of Ohio, the senior Democrat on the panel.

 Brown said employees were caught "forging signatures, and stealing identities, Social Security numbers, and customers’ hard-earned cash, so as to hang on to their low-paying jobs and make money for the high-paying executives at Wells Fargo."